-Our initial clinical focus in the neurological area involves evaluating MultiStem administration to treat ischemic stroke.
-Ischemic stroke is a leading cause of death and disability globally, and accounts for approximately 85% of all strokes.
 Recent progress toward the development of safer and more effective treatments for ischemic stroke has been disappointing.
 Despite the fact that ischemic stroke is one of the leading causes of death and disability in the United States, there has been little progress toward the development of treatments that improve the prognosis for stroke victims.
 The only FDA-approved drug currently available for ischemic stroke is the anti-clotting factor, tPA.
 According to current clinical guidelines, tPA must be administered to stroke patients within several hours after the occurrence of the ischemic stroke to remove the clot while minimizing potential risks, such as bleeding into the brain.
 Administration of tPA after three to four hours is not recommended, since it can cause cerebral bleeding or even death.
-Given this limited therapeutic window, it is estimated that less than 5% of ischemic stroke victims in the United States currently receive treatment with tPA.
+As a consequence of this limited time window, only a small percentage of stroke victims are treated with the currently available therapy-most simply receive supportive or "palliative" care.
+The long-term costs of stroke are substantial, with many patients requiring extended hospitalization, extended physical therapy or rehabilitation (for those patients that are capable of entering such programs), and many require long-term institutional or family care.